phc5/next-portfolio/_posts/technology/some-notes-about-react.md

 ---
-title: 'Some notes about React'
+title: 'Some Notes About React'
 date: '2020-04-23'
-snippet: ''
+snippet: 'In this blog post, I talk about some of the React internals and functionalities that may not be so obvious to React developers.'
 author:
   name: 'Paul Chong'
   picture: '/profilepic.jpg'